Powerlearnproject/se-assignment-day-2-git-and-github-2324D/README.md

 Ecourages experimentation.Provides a safe environment for trying ideas.
 Maintains stability.Ensures that the main codebase remains stable and deployable.
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Role of Pull Requests in GitHub Workflow
+Code Review:

+Pull requests allow team members to review code changes before they are integrated into the main branch.
+Reviewers can comment on specific lines of code, suggest improvements, and ensure that changes meet the project's standards.
+Discussion and Collaboration:

+They provide a platform for discussion about the proposed changes.
+Team members can ask questions, clarify intentions, and suggest alternative solutions.
+This collaborative process helps improve the quality of the code and ensures alignment with project goals.
+Automated Testing:

+Many repositories use Continuous Integration (CI) tools that automatically run tests and checks on the code in a pull request.
+This helps catch issues early and ensures that new changes do not break existing functionality.
+Documentation and Context:

+Pull requests often include descriptions and links to relevant issues or feature requests, providing context for the changes.
+This documentation helps reviewers understand the purpose and impact of the changes.
+Controlled Integration:

+By requiring approval and successful tests before merging, pull requests ensure that only reviewed and tested code becomes part of the main project.
+This helps maintain the stability and quality of the codebase

+Creating a pull request:

+Make changes and commit them
+Push the branch to github.
+Open a pull request on github.
+Provide a tittle and description.
+Assign reviewers and labels.
+Submit the pull request.

+Reviewing and collaborating on pull requests:

+Review the changes.
+Address feedback
+Respond to comments.

+Merging a pull request:

+Ensure approval and passes check.
+Merge the pull requests
+Confirm merge
+Clean up

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?